 We worked with TfL to help reduce vehicles striking bridges in London

 We’ve all seen the photos of oversized vehicles, from HGVs to double-decker buses, who have struck low bridges and often caused traffic chaos in the surrounding areas.
 These strikes often happen multiple times in the same locations, despite signage noting the heights.
-To tackle this challenge, we’ve been working with TfL help reduce unnecessary traffic disruption from vehicles striking bridges across London.
+To tackle this challenge, we’ve been working with TfL to help reduce unnecessary traffic disruption from vehicles striking bridges across London.
 Yesterday, a free-to-use dataset to help combat bridge strikes was released by TfL.
 It will give freight and fleet operators access to detailed height restrictions on bridges and tunnels across the capital.

 The height data was extracted from our detailed road network dataset, OS MasterMap Highways Network, with TfL manually including additional information to our data.
 We then worked with TfL through our Presumption to Publish process, available to all our Public Sector customers, to release the new dataset.
 Permission to release the data was obtained through our Presumption to Publish process, which is available to all our Public Sector customers.

 We’re pleased to see OS MasterMap Highways Network continuing to be used to support better decisions about Britain’s road network through TfL’s new dataset.
 Every day we see public and private sector customers delivering value from improved routing and maintenance, road safety, asset management, reduced carbon emissions and fuel costs.
 Now, the height data released by TfL can further improve road safety levels and minimise disruptions across London’s road and rail network.